sirosfoundation/web-wallet-selector/docs/browser/chrome.md

-# Chrome Extension - DC API Interceptor
+# Chrome Extension - Web Wallet Selector

-This is the Chrome version of the DC API Interceptor extension.
+This is the Chrome version of the Web Wallet Selector extension.

 ## Installation